drforbin/decwar/readme.md

   - utexas/tec are teco files for extracting fortran from macro
   - utexas/hlp are files used as part of building the game's help system
 - compuserve folder is fortran and macro files likely associated with compuserve
-  - compuserve/com folder is 'comments' files likely associated with compuserve
+  - compuserve/docs folder is files associated with compuserve documenting the primordial tape's arrival from utexas. also some related 'operational' files. decwar.map has logging from a compuserve ki10 dated 19820519.
-- etc folder is miscellaneous
+- deploy folder is files expected for 'deploying' the built game. these are generated, for example see utexas/hlp
 - scripts folder is build automations
 - docs are notes from 2024 forward
   - docs/misc are miscellaneous tops-10 related things